 Our services, competitions and awards offer you enriching life experiences that will support your career once you graduate.
 These opportunities can help you gain an edge in the marketplace through workplace experience, international exchanges, industry connections, and CV and interview preparation for when you're ready to start your career.
-Our CO.STARTERS@AUT programme, X Challenge competition or AUT Ventures Ltd are also a great incubator for your entrepreneurial ideas and can help you bring your ideas to market.
+Our Innovation Challenge is also a great incubator for your entrepreneurial ideas and can help you bring your ideas to market.

-Bachelor of Architecture and Future Environments Overview
+Bachelor of Architecture and Future Environments

+Overview